 Most gardeners save money by using existing mulch as a soil amendment instead of purchasing new soil amendments on the market.

 However, there are some situations when old mulch and wrong mulching practices might do more harm than good to your plants.
 These include

-- Mulch made of wood materials should be mixed with compost first before being used as a soil addition.
+- Mulch made of wood materials should be mixed with compost before being used as a soil addition.
 Wood eats nitrogen, which can interfere with the nitrogen distribution in your plants.
 When old wood mulch is combined with compost, microbes accelerate decomposition and make nitrogen readily available to your plants.

 - Accelerate the decomposition of wood products by adding nitrogen-dense organic resources such as manure or grass clippings.

-You should cut the clippings into smaller portions enough to settle and decay properly on the soil and avoid matting.
+You should cut the clippings into smaller portions to settle and decay properly on the soil and avoid matting.